 I am an instructional designer who thrives in creative, innovative environments where I can build learning experiences that help learners be wildly successful.
-I am also a big-picture thinker and problem solver.
-I love connecting with people, particularly people who are trying to change the way the world thinks and works.
+I am also a big-picture thinker and problem solver, and both of those influence my program/project management approach.
+Most importantly, I love connecting with people, particularly people who are trying to change the way the world thinks and works.

-This portfolio is a living document, so you can expect to see fresh samples as I move newer projects into a shareable format.
-The projects below include eLearning and online course development, facilitator guides, and job aids.
-Learn more by clicking on each image.
+This portfolio is a living document, so you can expect to see fresh samples of different kinds of learning tools and scenarios as I move newer projects into a shareable format.
+Learn more by clicking on each image or link.

 Teaching Tourism in Jamaica (with Cathy Rex)

 Within this article, we convey ideas about stereotypes and ethnic supremacy that many university students tend to hold about Jamaica and the challenges of disabusing travelers of these notions and to achieve educational goals related to equity, diversity and inclusivity.

 We explore the concept of the tourism imaginary and key ideas in critical pedagogy, critical literacy and critical race theory that guided our course development, and we explain how we used these concepts as a framework for building intercultural competence within our student population.